s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 > "Print the number of bytes whose value equals 127 in a 250MB stream of bytes uniformly sampled from [0, 255] sent to standard input."

 Nothing much to it!
-The presented solution is ~550x faster than the following naive program.
+The solution presented here is ~550x faster than the following naive program.

 ```cpp
 uint64_t count = 0;